OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 	- Use the UX design pattern as a template for other pages.
 	- Link to or from the UX design pattern.

+> [!NOTE]
-> **Note:** Some UX pattern specifications do not match the source code.
+> Some UX pattern specifications do not match the source code.
 We're working hard to bring all assets into alignment.
 Also notice that some specifications are presented as archived.
 We're assessing these archived specifications for value to the platform.
 Each pattern aims to represent a unique template and pattern of interaction.
 The patterns should not overlap with each other and should be well differentiated from Office Fabric UI components.

 ## Types of UX design patterns
 ### Generic pages